kitsilanosoftware/HelloMonoTizenOSP/README.md

 The application runs successfully on a Samsung Z physical device and will be submitted to the Tizen Store imminently.

 - Install <a href="http://monodevelop.com/Download">MonoDevelop</a> or <a href="http://xamarin.com/download">Xamarin Studio</a>.
-- Install the <a href="http://kitsilanosoftware.github.io/MonoDevelop.Tizen/">MonoDevelop.Tizen add-in</a>.
+- Install the <a href="http://kitsilanosoftware.github.io/MonoDevelop.Tizen/">MonoDevelop.Tizen</a> add-in.
 - Open HelloMonoTizenOSP.sln.